 Hello, your account with www.sanjeevkapoor.com is yet to be activated.
 You will be receiving intimation on your registered email address.
 Kindly confirm your registration by clicking on the link provided in the mail.
 Your login details would continue to remain the same post activation also.
+"Happy Cooking!
+Please enter your registered email address Invalid Email IdPlease Enter Email Id Your password has been sent on your email address.
 PAv Bhaji Chaat Recipe.
 A hurried meal for the man in the street.

 This is a spicy blend of vegetables in tomato gravy served with pav that is cooked with butter.
 This is truly an innovation that arose out of the necessity of providing a nice hot meal in a hurry and one that tickles the taste buds.
+When I am lazy to cook on an entire meal for my family, pav bhaji in one of the first few dishes which comes to mind.
+It is easy to cook and also filling.
+Round it off with a slice of kulfi or a scoop of ice-cream.
 Paneer.
 Paneer (Punjabi: ਪਨੀਰ; Hindi and Nepali पनीर panīr; Armenian: Պանիր panir; Urdu: پنير; Kurdish: پەنییر penîr; Persian: پنير panir; Turkish peynir;) is a fresh cheese common in South Asian cuisine.

 Some regions also specialize in pickling meats and fish.
 Vegetables can also be combined in pickles to make mixed vegetable pickle.
 Some varieties of fruits and vegetables are small enough to be used whole.
 Ingredients CENTURIES OLD TRADITIONAL PUNJABI MANGO PICKLE RECIPE WITH PICTORIAL.
 I always thought that pickle making was a science beyond me, very complicated, time-consuming and one had to have some special skills, but really it is not so!